dariobrux/Jigsaw/README.md

 * `app:jv_tileSize="@dimen/tileSize"` to set te size of the tile.
 * `app:jv_borderBoard="@drawable/border"` to set a border around the board.
 \
-This is a simple example with the entire widget in a ConstraintLayout.
+This is a simple example with the widget built in a ConstraintLayout.
 ~~~~
 <com.dariobrux.jigsaw.widgets.JigsawView
     android:id="@+id/jigsawView"